Decongestants – OTC Relief for Congestion

 How can I safely store OTC decongestants?

-Decongestants can temporarily cause nervousness, dizziness, and sleeping problems.
-They can also cause heart palpitations (the feeling that your heart is racing) or higher blood pressure than usual.
+Like any medicine, decongestants can sometimes cause side effects.
+They can temporarily cause nervousness, dizziness, and sleeping problems.
+They can cause heart palpitations (the feeling that your heart is racing) or higher blood pressure.
+Healthy adults who only use them once in a while usually don’t experience side effects.

-Who should not take decongestants?
+Who shouldn’t take decongestants?

 - Diabetes